foo123/Contemplate/README.md

 ###Todo

+* add support for multiple **contexts** (which include separate templates, cache directories and related parameters) so that the same engine can be used in same application by different modules independantly
 * support asynchronous template loading/rendering for node/browser
 * add Contemplate implementations for ActionScript, Perl, Java, Scala
 * transform Contemplate (for PHP) into a PHP C-extension, Contemplate (for node) into standalone executable (eg. https://github.com/crcn/nexe)